filecloud1234/Class-M/9/homework.md

-# First Excersise
+# Calculator
-- More Actions
+- More Operations

-# Second Excersise
--
+- Pageination on history

+# Student management
+- get the personal details and scores